smbape/node-umd-builder/README.md

 ### CopyCompiler

-Depends on umd-builder
+Depends on umd-builder.

-Recommended. copy all watched files that do not match a javascript or stylesheet compiler.
+Recommended.
+Copy all watched files that do not match a javascript or stylesheet compiler.
-Usefull for images, fonts required in stylesheets
+Usefull for images, fonts required in stylesheets.

 ```coffeescript
 exports.config =